University College Dublin

 There are no American representatives on site.
 Students work with university personnel at the International Office.

-As the BA course in UCD takes three years, Junior Year Abroad students follow courses at Second or Third Year level.
-At this level, students normally receive a minimum of 30 ECTS per semester and 60 credits for a full academic year’s work, usually equally divided between two ￼￼￼￼￼major subjects.
+As the BA course in UCD takes three years, Junior Year Abroad students follow courses at second or third year level.
+At this level, students normally receive a minimum of 25-30 ECTS per semester and 60 credits for a full academic year’s work, usually equally divided between two ￼￼￼￼￼major subjects.
 Students must take upper division courses at the 2nd or 3rd level in order to receive credit toward their major or minor.
 Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

-The intensive Irish/Gaelic course will fulfill the language requirement.
+The IR10050 Irish for Beginners course will fulfill Haverford’s language requirement.

 Study Abroad students will have the flexibility to enroll in courses across the University’s Five Colleges – Arts and Celtic Studies, Human Sciences, Business and Law, Engineering, Mathematics and Physical Sciences and Life Sciences.
 The UCD Center for Study Abroad will advise students and process course enrollment.
 Opportunities to study Irish language.
 Students can join sports clubs and social groups.